superwf/ts-gear/DEV.md

 ## parse result json to usable object

+## result two file.

+### `interface.ts`, include the origin definitions part and all other interfaces.

 * parse all $refs

 * generate interface from definitions

 * write definitions

-* generate query, body, path parameters interface
+* use origin schema to generate query, body, path parameters interface and response schema interface.

-* write parameters interface
+* write all interface to definitions.ts file.

+### `fetch.ts` all request functions.

 * generate request function